marbedc/term-project/design/product-page-full-layout.md

 2. Send a POST request to backend `/cart/add` with the product ID.
 3. On success:

-   * Update the cart count/icon.
-   * Optionally show a "Product added" message (does not redirect to the cart page).
+   * Show toast: "Item added to cart"
-   * User remains on the Product Page to continue browsing or adding more items.
+   * User remains on product page (no redirect)

 **Example:**